ahsanwaseem/php-test/README.md

 array will also be in a table format.
 Conversely, if the input XML is in tree (i.e. nested) format, this function will return an associative array (tree/nested) representation of that XML.

-There are so many ways to turn an XML document into a PHP array.
-Out of all those options, the recursive logic here uses a method that is very nicely documented by the PHP open source community in the SimpleXMLElement section of the PHP manual available at www.php.net.
-Credit goes to all those kind PHP (People Helping People!!!) souls.

 Function Return Value:
 ----------------------